 How can organisations link learning innovation with the ever-present need to align with business success?
 This was the topic of discussion at the 2016 edition of the Raytheon Symposium, organised by Raytheon Professional Services in partnership with CorporateLeaders, in London and Frankfurt.
 With assembled delegates keen to hear what tips and practices they should adopt to innovate their learning methods, the events saw presentations from leading L&D experts who shared their advice and experiences.
-Both events were packed with debate, discussions and networking.
+Both corporate leadership training events were packed with debate, discussions and networking.

 Aligning to business strategy

 Despite the complexity around aligning learning and business strategies, in her presentation Melanie Lepine, Head of Colleague Development at Dixons Carphone, was very much the voice of reassurance, arguing that if heads of L&D use four watchwords – ‘listen, learn, engage – and then align’ – the process of planning a strategy is much easier.
 If L&D heads spent time on the shop floor, she said, listening to what’s good, bad, and challenging, then the pathway to identifying appropriate HR interventions work will be much simpler.

 She criticised the presence of lengthy (sometimes five-day long training workshops – even in her own organisation), because they no longer add value.
 “We’ve stripped back lengthy training plans, and are creating learning journeys instead – comprising shorter, sharper, modular training.”
 By actively listening, Dixons Carphone have begun to differentiate between learning that is regulatory versus training that is nice to have, looking at how to make learning more relevant and personalised.
 Melanie told delegates how she is now experimenting with coaching and observing people on the job, rather than taking them away from their jobs.
 “This is just one example of listening, learning and aligning to what the business needs – focus on what the business needs.”